Glass: Reputed flow

 The observation that old windows are sometimes found to be thicker at the bottom than at the top is often offered as supporting evidence for the view that glass flows over a timescale of centuries, the assumption being that the glass has exhibited the liquid property of flowing from one shape to another.
 This assumption is incorrect, as once solidified, glass stops flowing.
 The sags and ripples observed in old glass were already there the day it was made; manufacturing processes used in the past produced sheets with imperfect surfaces and non-uniform thickness (the near-perfect float glass used today only became widespread in the 1960s).

 A 2017 study computed the rate of flow of the medieval glass used in Westminster Abbey from the year 1268.
 The study found that the room temperature viscosity of this glass was roughly 1024 Pa·s which is about 1016 times less viscous than a previous estimate made in 1998, which focused on soda-lime silicate glass.
-Even with this lower viscosity, the study authors calculated that the maximum flow rate of medieval glass is 1nm per billion years, making it impossible to observe in a human timescale.
+Even with this lower viscosity, the study authors calculated that the maximum flow rate of medieval glass is 1 nm per billion years, making it impossible to observe in a human timescale.

 Types

-Silicate
+Silicate glasses

 Silicon dioxide (SiO2) is a common fundamental constituent of glass.
 Fused quartz is a glass made from chemically pure silica.
 It has very low thermal expansion and excellent resistance to thermal shock, being able to survive immersion in water while red hot, resists high temperatures (1000–1500 °C) and chemical weathering, and is very hard.
 It is also transparent to a wider spectral range than ordinary glass, extending from the visible further into both the UV and IR ranges, and is sometimes used where transparency to these wavelengths is necessary.
 Fused quartz is used for high-temperature applications such as furnace tubes, lighting tubes, melting crucibles, etc. However, its high melting temperature (1723 °C) and viscosity make it difficult to work with.
 Therefore, normally, other substances (fluxes) are added to lower the melting temperature and simplify glass processing.

-Soda–lime
+Soda–lime glass

 Sodium carbonate (Na2CO3, "soda") is a common additive and acts to lower the glass-transition temperature.
 However, sodium silicate is water-soluble, so lime (CaO, calcium oxide, generally obtained from limestone), along with magnesium oxide (MgO), and aluminium oxide (Al2O3), are commonly added to improve chemical durability.
 Soda–lime glasses (Na2O) + lime (CaO) + magnesia (MgO) + alumina (Al2O3) account for over 75% of manufactured glass, containing about 70 to 74% silica by weight.
 Soda–lime–silicate glass is transparent, easily formed, and most suitable for window glass and tableware.
 However, it has a high thermal expansion and poor resistance to heat.
 Soda–lime glass is typically used for windows, bottles, light bulbs, and jars.